-The Moray East site will be marked as a construction area during the construction phase.
-The proposed construction buoyage has been developed in discussion with NLB and is based on the IALA Maritime Buoyage System (IALA, 2013) as shown in Figure 6.1 below.
+The Moray East site is marked as a construction area during the construction phase.
+The construction buoyage has been developed in discussion with NLB and is based on the IALA Maritime Buoyage System (IALA, 2013) as shown in Figure 6.1 below.

-Table 6.2 below details the construction buoyage which will be established to mark the Moray East site throughout the construction phase.
+Table 6.2 below details the construction buoyage established to mark the Moray East site throughout the construction phase.
 It is noted that construction buoyage is not required on the boundary of the Moray East site which borders the BOWL project.
 All buoyage is required to be a minimum of 1000 m from the peripheral WTGs.